awkweb/mute.vc/README.md

 # mute.vc

-Remove VC though leadership and platitudes from your feed.
+Remove VC thought leadership and platitudes from your feed.

 ## Scripts